morcufrosty/PES_barkingo/server/README.md

 ## API usage

+The server runs on address `10.4.41.164` in the FIB network.
 Every query must be called in the endpoint `/api`.
 Parameters must be passed in the folloring manner, for example: `/api/register?email=test@example.com&name=Jon_Baker&password=12345`.

 ## Endpoints